zhouhao27/multi-modules/README.md

 $ git push
 ```

-> So there is a better way to do all these by using `git submodule update --remote`
+> So there is another way to do all these by using `git submodule update --remote`

 ```
 # Change the sub module by somebody else
 $ git submodule update --remote

+# The submodule will become `HEAD detached at 00fd30d`
+$ cd sub-project1

+# Create the branch
+$ git checkout -b 00fd30d
+$ git checkout master
+$ git merge 00fd30d

+# Commit in main repository
+$ git add sub-project1
+$ git commit -m "Update"
+$ git push
 ```